 it's hard to sometimes think of diamonds in their rough form, such as when they first arrive at the sorting centers from the diamond mines.
-However, diamonds aren't what they appear to be at the jewelry store.
+However, diamonds aren't what they appear to be at the jewellery store.
 They've an origin and a unique process of being developed, whether by nature or in a lab-created atmosphere.
 The following will describe the process of formation such as how and where they form.

 How Do Diamonds Form?